Updated on May 18, 2022This article was contributed by Sam O'Brien, Director of Digital and Growth for EMEA at RingCentral.

-Small businesses could look into working with other small businesses on an exchange.
+Small businesses could look into working with other small businesses in an exchange.
 Many people wonder how to support small businesses and this is a great way to do that.
 Rather than spending part of your budget on gift cards, see if you could trade equal value cards with a local business.
-For instance, if company A is a small greetings card shop, and company B is a local bakery, they might have a lot of crossover in clientele.
+For instance, if company A is a small greeting card shop, and company B is a local bakery, they might have a lot of crossover in clientele.
 Company A gifts its top customers gift cards to company B, while B provides gift cards to company A.

 A solution like this allows you to provide interesting gifts, support other local businesses, and build relationships with customers.